Skip to content

 Click image to enlarge.

-Thank you for visiting our top ten Peanuts comic strip sales.
+Thank you for visiting our showcase of notable Peanuts comic strip sales.
 Please feel free to reach out to us ([email protected]) if you have any questions or if you’d like to sell, consign or simply have us appraise your Peanuts comic strip.
-Learn more about our 1964 Charles Schulz Peanuts comic strip art.
+Learn more about Charles Schulz signed Peanuts sketches and books.

 Selling your Peanuts strip for top value has never been easier at Nate D. Sanders Auctions.
 Email us a description and photos of your comic strip to [email protected] and we’ll get back to you promptly with a free estimate.

-We’ll send you more information about our auctions along with an agreement for your review.
+Please let us know if there’s interest in consigning with us.
+We’ll send you more information about our auction house along with an agreement to review.
 Your item will appear in our next auction.
 Unlike many auction houses, we hold monthly auctions and pay you within an industry-leading 45 days following the auction.

 What factors determine the value of Peanuts comic strips?